 Arctic Grip should also be applied sparingly once shoveling is completed.
 Over-application is all around bad for the environment, and it may prevent grass from growing, but it won’t burn puppies paws, and does not damage concrete.
 When applied sparingly and correctly (sprinkle, don’t dump) it can provide increased traction.

-Shovels are available for rent at the Self Help Center for up to 3 days at a time.
+Loaner shovels and ice chippers are available at the Self Help Center for up to 3 days at a time.

 Deployed Spouse Program